The Next Big Thing (video game): Concept and characters

 The Next Big Thing takes place in Hollywood during an alternate-history 1940s, in which real monsters act in monster movies.
 MKO Pictures, run by the monster businessman William A. FitzRandolph, dominates this monster-movie industry.
 The two player characters are reporters Liz Allaire and Dan Murray of the fictional newspaper The Quill.
 Dan, described by Destructoid as "arrogant and self-destructive", is a veteran sportswriter recently demoted to the society pages.
-Liz is young, wealthy and eager to prove herself as a journalist, but, according to Marca Player, she suffers from "every psychic pathology you can imagine, from Asperger syndrome to multiple personalities."
+Liz is young, wealthy and eager to prove herself as a journalist, but, according to Marca Player, she suffers from every psychic pathology, from Asperger syndrome to multiple personalities.
 Gameblog declared her "borderline schizo".
 Liz and Dan share a mutually-hostile, frenemy relationship marked by arguments, insults and traces of romantic attraction.

 The game's story is told by a narrator whose appearance Europa Press compared to that of actor Sean Connery.
 He breaks down the player's goals in each leg of the plot, and provides puzzle hints on the lowest difficulty setting.
 The story features a number of monster characters, such as the Poet of Pain, a large creature who injures himself to gather material for new poems; Big Albert, a muscular humanoid implanted with the brain of a Nobel Prize winner; Professor Fly, a mutant blend of human and fly; Krom-Ha, an undead queen from Egypt; and the Immaterial Man.
 Robot characters, owned by FitzRandolph, appear as well.
 The game borrows its premise and multiple plot elements from its predecessor Hollywood Monsters, including the Quill news agency and large sections of that game's first chapter.
 Liz and Dan fill the roles of Hollywood Monsters protagonists Sue Bergman and Ron Ashman, while Professor Fly, the Poet of Pain and FitzRandolph respectively replace Dr. Fly, Junior and the film producer Otto Hannover from the first game.